ITU-BDSA23-GROUP10/Chirp/README.md

 https://bdsagroup10chirprazor.azurewebsites.net/

 # How to run
+## For all of the below you must have a dockerized container with Microsoft SQLServer running in the background.
+This can be done by downloading docker and using the following in a terminal (remember to set a password):
+docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Password" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest

+You can check if the docker container is running by using this in a terminal.
+Look for wether it shows a container running: docker ps

+If the container is not running it may because the password is too weak so try to run the above command again with a different password

 ## Run from release
 You can also download the latest release build for your platform and use the included executables (e.g Chirp-vX.X.X-linux-x64 for linux based systems).
 You can run these through your terminal or CommandLine tools depending on your OS or by double clicking the executables in the folder if your OS allows for that.